 Create proper objectives: Objectives are observable, measurable, and specific.

 Describe activities in detail: Activities are written out step-by-step in a numbered list.

 List necessary materials: Materials should be gathered and organized in advance.

 Match the assessment to objectives: Assessments can be opportunities for feedback and growth for students and teachers alike.

-Create Good Drama Lesson Plans
+How To Teach Drama: Make Good Drama Lesson Plans

 Good drama lesson plans are structured with goals, objectives, activities, and assessment of progress.

 Be sure to organize and plan materials well in advance.
 This will save time and make things go more smoothly.

 1. Set Goals for the Drama Class, Lesson, or Unit